garcia/msdparser/docs/source/lexer.rst

     >>> with open('testdata/Springtime.ssc', 'r', encoding='utf-8') as simfile:
     ...     limited_params = list(parse_msd(tokens=limited_lexer(simfile)))

+Even if one parameter takes up a megabyte on its own, the text tokens produced by :func:`.lex_msd` will be much smaller, typically no more than a few kilobytes.

 If this seems useful to you,
 continue reading for the function's documentation and a state diagram of its output.